 - Workplace Harassment

-Students will provide a photocopy of their completed Health and Safety Passport and/or proof of above requirements to their agency supervisors.
+Students will provide a photocopy of their completed Health and Safety Passport and/or proof of above requirements to their agency preceptor.

 Prerequisite courses for practicum provide important knowledge and essential skills to begin placement.
 Students will not be confirmed for placement until all academic requirements are met.
 Students are encouraged to refer to the Practicum Manual for more specific information.

-The student is placed in all three practicums once they have submitted an Agency Selection Form for each practicum.
-Students are to provide their top two choices; one being Long Term Care, and is reviewed by the FPS before moving forward with the interview process.
-The FPS will do her best to provide an agency of the students’ choice, but it is not always guaranteed.
-Students need to be aware that they are responsible for providing their own transportation to and from their practicum.
+The student is placed in their Practicums once they have submitted an Agency Selection form and resume.
+Students are to provide their top three choices and are reviewed by the Field Placement Specialist (FPS) and Recreation Therapy team before moving forward with the interview process.
+Students need to be aware that they are responsible for providing their own transportation to and from their practicums.

-Once approved for interview, students are instructed to contact the Agency Supervisor by phone or email to set up an interview and the Agency will confirm with the FPS once the placement is secured.
-Obtaining an interview with a prospective agency does not guarantee a placement.
-Agency Supervisors are encouraged to discuss with the potential student any medical requirements and/or agency-specific training during the interview process.
+Once approved for their interview students are instructed to contact the agency preceptor by email to set up an interview and the agency will confirm with the FPS once the placement is secured.

 |Recreation Therapy Practicum Outline over 2 Year Diploma Program|